openrobotics/reps/rep.md

 *   **Explicit TF Broadcasting (`Ros2FrameAPI`):** To publish TFs for non-physical dummy frames (e.g., a kinematic `grasp_point`, a `camera_optical_frame`), asset authors must apply the `Ros2FrameAPI` schema to the target `UsdGeomXform` Prim.
     *   `string ros2:frame:id` (Optional): Overrides the TF frame name.
 If omitted, the validated Prim name is used.
     *   `bool ros2:frame:static` (Optional, Default: `true`): Defines the broadcast destination.
 If `true`, the simulator must broadcast the frame to `/tf_static` relative to its USD parent.
 If `false` (e.g., an Xform animated by USD TimeSamples), it must be broadcast to `/tf`.

+Note: The broadcast frequency of TF frames is an implementation detail left to the simulator's runtime configuration.

 ### 2.9 Kinematic Loop Closures (`RoboticsLoopClosureAPI`)
 OpenUSD `UsdPhysics` currently lacks a vendor-neutral (e.g., not `PhysxSchema` or `MjcPhysics`) mechanism to identify joints that close a kinematic loop.
 Because many robotics simulators use reduced-coordinate (e.g., Featherstone) solvers that require strict spanning trees, parsers must know which joint to exclude from the primary tree.